LUOFENGZHOU/njord/README.md

 # njordtoolbox

-The njordtoolbox package groups many usefull classes and functions for the njord project.
+The njordtoolbox package groups usefull routines developped under the njord project.

 ## Requirements

-To use this package you will need the follwing packages to be installed.
+To use the njordtoolbox, the following packages are required,

     * numpy
     * pandas
-    * etc.
+    * torch

+If you wish to install the njordtoolbox package using pip, go directly to the next section.
+The setup.py file will do the requirement work for you.
+If you don't, make sure the above listed packages are installed.
+If you are not sure, take the following steps.

-If you have conda installed on your system, you can verify as:
+If you have conda installed on your system, you can check as:

     $ conda list

-If needed, you can install the required packages using pip.

 Install numpy using pip from the terminal: